-In order to determine the user's preference in situations involving a two-alternative forced choice (2AFC), i.e. "how the presentation should continue", we exploited the so-called 'gaze cascade' effect.
-This effect was discovered in a study where users had to choose the more attractive face from two faces [18].
+In order to determine the user's preference in situations involving a twoalternative forced choice (2AFC), i.e. "how the presentation should continue", we exploited the so-called 'gaze cascade' effect.
+This effect was discovered in a study where users had to choose the more attractive face from two faces [20].
 It could be demonstrated that there was a distinct gaze bias towards the chosen stimulus in the last one and a half seconds before the decision was made.

-Our system integrates a recently developed real-time component for automatic visual preference detection, the AutoSelect system, which is based on the gaze cascade phenomenon [3].
+Our system integrates a recently developed real-time component for automatic visual preference detection, the AutoSelect system, which is based on the gaze cascade phenomenon [4].
 AutoSelect was tested in a study where users were instructed to choose their preferred necktie from two presented neckties, i.e. in a 2AFC setting.
 There was no input modality available except the subjects' eye gaze.
 After the decision of AutoSelect, subjects were asked to confirm (or reject) the result of the system.
 Starting from an initial set of thirty-two pairs of neckties, subjects repeatedly indicated their preference, amounting to sixty-two decisions.
 The system achieved an accuracy of 81%.
+In order to avoid 'polite' answers from subjects, we conducted a follow-up study, where system and subject decisions were assessed independently.
+The accuracy of the re-designed system was slightly lower (72%).